jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/2-Sensor-Fusion/Exercises/README.md

 ------------------------------------------------------------------------------------|--------------
 `setup.py`                                                                          | Sets the base directory and working path; used with `setuptools` to install project modules on build path.
 `basic_loop.py`                                                                     | Entry point to the programme to run each exercise and example script.
-`2022-10-20-Course-2-Sensor-Fusion-Exercises-Part-1.ipynb`                          | Jupyter notebook file demonstrating the Lesson 1 and Lesson 2 exercises from this module.
+`2022-10-20-Course-2-Sensor-Fusion-Exercises-Part-1.ipynb`                          | Jupyter notebook file demonstrating the Lesson 1 through Lesson 3 exercises of this course.
+`2022-11-11-Course-2-Sensor-Fusion-Exercises-Part-2.ipynb`                          | Jupyter notebook file demonstrating the Lesson 4 through Lesson 6 exercises of this course.
 `2-1-Lidar-Sensor/exercises/l1_exercises.py`                                        | Scripts to visualise the range images and print sensor statistics.
 `2-1-Lidar-Sensor/examples/l1_examples.py`                                          | Scripts to load and convert range images to 3D point clouds; scripts to print additional sensor statistics.
 `2-2-Object-Detection/exercises/l2_exercises.py`                                    | Scripts to load and convert 3D point clouds to BEV maps; evaluation metrics functions.
 `2-2-Object-Detection/examples/l2_examples.py`                                      | Scripts to crop the point cloud to a ROI, render bounding boxes over BEV map images.
+`2-3-Extended-Kalman-Filters/exercises/1_predict_update.py`                         | The 1-D Kalman `Filter` class and class methods required to perform 1-D tracking of objects with LiDAR data.
+`2-3-Extended-Kalman-Filters/exercises/2_filter.py`                                 | The 2-D Kalman `Filter` class and class methods required to perform 2-D tracking of objects with LiDAR data.
+`2-3-Extended-Kalman-Filters/exercises/3_measurements.py`                           | The `Camera` sensor class and class methods required to linearise the measurement model for use with Extended Kalman Filter (EKF).
 `requirements.txt`                                                                  | List of project requirements and dependencies to install with `pip` via the `setuptools` script.
+`references.bib`                                                                    | List of BibTeX-formatted references mentioned in the Jupyter notebook files.
 `tools/`                                                                            | Set of submodules used as dependencies, e.g., the Simple Waymo Dataset Reader.
 `misc/`                                                                             | Set of script files to modify the LiDAR sensor matrices, fetch the sensor and programme parameters, range images, object labels, etc.